Creating a belly band, sometimes referred to as a mid-section trim, is easy using the Make Room Molding Polyline edit tool.

-Wall height in is determined by the ceiling height of a given room.
+Wall height is determined by the ceiling height of a given room.
 To change the wall height, you need to change the ceiling height.
 Use the Half Wall tool for creating solid railings as their height can be set on the Newels/Balusters panel of the Railing Specification dialog.

 Use the Paste Hold Position tools to plan an object in precisely in the same spot on a different floor or even in a different plan.